 Conclusion

 Would I recommend it?
-Well yes, but only if there is actually a use case for it.
-I'm mostly up for trying new technology even if it's purpose is limited but I do feel that I utilise my Stream Deck for a purpose and it's helped a bit with my workflow.
-I'd also like to finish by saying that a lot of users will think because it's a Stream Deck that it is only good for streaming but it's a bit of a misnomer since it can be used for all sorts of things - and I'm certainly not a streamer these days!
+Well, yes, but only if there is a use case.
+I'm mostly up for trying new technology even if its purpose is limited, but I do feel that I utilise my Stream Deck for a purpose, and it's helped a bit with my workflow.
+I'd also like to finish by saying that a lot of users will think because it's a Stream Deck that, it is only good for streaming, but it's a bit of a misnomer since it can be used for all sorts of things - and I'm certainly not a streamer these days!

 My only criticism of the device is the price.
 At £139.99 on Amazon, it's an expensive little device.
 So think carefully before buying it and figure out if you need it.